kerosene5/template-cybersec-finova/README.md

 🕒 20th July 2025, 11:59 PM

-__Don't hesitate to reach out in DMs or in the group if you're stuck or have a doubt!__
+Don't hesitate to reach out in DMs or in the group if you're stuck or have a doubt!

+I would also like to thank you for attempting this task!
+It is my pleasure to be able to guide so many students on their path to cybersec!

 __Good luck and I hope you have a great summer break!__